alextanhongpin/clean-architecture-learn/application-service/enforcing-unique-constraints.md

 }
 ```

-## Update
+## Approach 2: Repository throws domain error

-The repository should contain the list of possible errors that will propagate out of the system, so the implementation above should be:
+The repository should contain the list of possible errors that will propagate out of the system, so the implementation above could be:

 ```js
 class ApplicationService {